-I knew I would be busy for about a week, with so many running around for six consecutive days, which means the break from the blog was pretty much expected.
-So by my calculations, and schedule, next post was going to be on June 7th.
-But I did not expect the extra one week that had to follow.
+I knew I would be busy for about a week, running around for five to six consecutive days, so I envisaged the break from the blog.
+Next post by schedule was going to be on June 7th.
+But I did not expect the extra one week of the chickenpox torture that had to follow.

 Oh my!!!
 This past week was the most taunting period of my life.